Prime Day is nearly upon us. Here's what to expect for the best laptop deals

-Amazon’s Prime Day is one of the biggest shopping events of the year, and it’s a fantastic time to buy a new laptop.
-Laptops are not cheap devices, especially if you want one of the best machines, so the more you can save on this big purchase, the better.
-Amazon has officially confirmed the shopping holiday to be on July 15 and July 16.
-That’s right, you’re getting two days of deals this time around.
-So, if you’re looking to find a great deal on Apple products, Echo or Google Home devices, laptops, or even a new smartphone, you may want to think about waiting for the discounts to drop.
+Amazon Prime Day is one of the biggest shopping events of the year, and it’s also a great time to buy a new laptop.
+Laptops are anything but cheap, especially if you want one of the best machines, so the more you can save on this big purchase, the better you’re going to feel about it.
+Amazon has officially confirmed the shopping holiday will be on July 15with some early access deals on July 14.
+So, if you’re looking to find a great deal on Apple products, Echo or Google Home devices, laptops, or even a new smartphone, Prime Day 2019 is your best bet.

-You do, however, have to be careful on Prime Day.
-As with all Amazon listings, you’ll need to thoroughly review what you’re buying.
-That’s why we’ll be here to help you find the right laptop for you.
+That being said, there are plenty of laptop deals going on right now — including some MacBook discounts.
+So if you don’t want to wait until July 15 to order a new portable computer for yourself, you really don’t have to.

 The best laptop deals today